tmssoftware/smartsetup/doc/source/guide/consuming-bundles.md

 ZipFile servers work similarly to [Local Servers](#local-servers), but instead of storing the list of products locally in json files, they are stored inside a zip file too.

-The zip file must contain folders, each one with a tmsbuild.yaml file inside providing the description of a particular product.
+The zip file must contain folders, each one with a tmsbuild.yaml file inside, describing a particular product.

 You can see an example of this server in our "Community" server, which is hosted at https://github.com/tmssoftware/smartsetup-registry

 Note that while we host the community server at GitHub for convenience so everyone can collaborate, we don't actually use Git to retrieve the list of products.
 We use this zip file instead: https://github.com/tmssoftware/smartsetup-registry/archive/refs/heads/main.zip which contains the contents of the repository inside.

-To avoid constantly redownloading the zip file for checking updates, we use [ETags](https://developer.mozilla.org/docs/Web/HTTP/Reference/Headers/ETag), same as we do when downloading a file using the [ZipFile](#zipfile) protocol.
+To avoid constantly re downloading the zip file for checking updates, we use [ETags](https://developer.mozilla.org/docs/Web/HTTP/Reference/Headers/ETag), same as we do when downloading a file using the [ZipFile](#zipfile) protocol.
 GitHub supports ETags by default, so if you host a ZipFile server in GitHub, there is nothing to be done.
 When hosting it in your own servers, you might have to configure them to support ETags.
 If they don't, SmartSetup will still work, but print a message telling you to enable ETag support.

 Currently, the ZipFile server only uses the following information of the `tmsbuild.yaml` file:
 ```yaml